Carlier-Maxime/PixelArtisan/README.md

 **takes custom textures instead of default textures** <br>
 she retrieves the custom textures present in the custom_texture folder of the plugin (server/plugins/PixelArtisan/custom_texture) <br>
 is performs different processing to obtain the necessary data and saves them in the data folder of the plugin (server/plugins/PixelArtisan/data). <br>
-then deletes the texture present in the texture folder of the plugin and loads the custom data.
+then deletes the texture present in the texture folder of the plugin and loads the custom data. <br>
+**WARNING** : drop only vanilla block textures 1.18 ! (otherwise errors may occur.)

 ## Installation